Primary Hypersomnia

 Epidemiology

-While the rates of excessive daytime sleepiness complaints in the general population are between 0.5-5% of adults (in surveys without a specific consideration of causes/diagnoses), idiopathic hypersomnia is diagnosed in about 5-10% of individuals who are self referred to a sleep clinic with a chief complaint of daytime sleepiness.[1]
+While the rates of excessive daytime sleepiness complaints in the general US population are between 0.5% and 5% of adults (in surveys without a specific consideration of causes/diagnoses), idiopathic hypersomnia (IH) is diagnosed in about 5%–10% of individuals who are self-referred to a sleep clinic with a chief complaint of daytime sleepiness.[62]
 A precise estimation of idiopathic hypersomnia prevalence is complicated by a lack of clear biologic markers or unambiguous diagnostic criteria.
+As a result, the reported prevalence rates of IH vary broadly.

-A recent large series found that idiopathic hypersomnia represented about 1% of 6000 patients seen in sleep centers—given that idiopathic hypersomnia is believed to be 60% as prevalent as narcolepsy, this raises the question of diagnostic accuracy.[37, 63]
+A large series found that idiopathic hypersomnia represented about 1% of 6000 patients seen in sleep centers—given that idiopathic hypersomnia is believed to be 60% as prevalent as narcolepsy, this raises the question of diagnostic accuracy.[65, 16]

 Sex-, age- and family-related demographics

-As with narcolepsy and Klein-Levin syndrome, onset of hypersomnolence is most common during adolescence and rare in people older than 30 years.
-The diagnosis of idiopathic hypersomnia is complicated by the fact that differentiating between excessive versus long sleep or normal versus abnormal wakefulness is often difficult in this population.
+As with narcolepsy and Kleine-Levin syndrome (KLS), onset of hypersomnolence is most common during adolescence and rare in people older than 30 years.
+The diagnosis of IH is complicated by the fact that differentiating between excessive versus long sleep or normal versus abnormal wakefulness is often difficult, especially during adolescence.

 Prognosis

-After a typical onset between the ages of 15 and 30 years, untreated hypersomnolence presents a chronic but stable course.
-Idiopathic hypersomnia is a lifelong disorder, believed to have no tendency to remit spontaneously, though a few studies have reported up to 25% of patients that carry the idiopathic hypersomnia diagnosis demonstrate spontaneous improvement in excessive daytime somnolence.
-This seemingly conflicting data again raises the question of diagnostic accuracy.
+Typically starting between the ages of 15 and 30 years, hypersomnolence, when untreated, presents a chronic course.
+Idiopathic hypersomnia (IH) is a lifelong disorder, although a few studies have reported up to 25% of patients with IH demonstrate spontaneous improvement in excessive daytime somnolence; however, most patients show no tendency toward spontaneous remission.
+Such seemingly conflicting data findings raises the question of diagnostic accuracy.

-Consequences of this disease are mostly social and professional in nature, sharing a psychosocial burden that is similar to narcolepsy.[57, 58, 59, 63]
+Hypersomnia consequences are mostly social and professional in nature, with a psychosocial burden similar to narcolepsy.[69, 70, 71, 16]

 Daytime sleepiness can lead to depression.
 Of note, in children, daytime sleepiness can present as hyperactivity.[62]